Tff27/tff-blog/tff-blog/wwwroot/posts/auto-generate-c-sharp-client.md

     	<Exec Condition="$(Configuration)==Debug" Command="dotnet swagger tofile --output swagger.json $(OutputPath)$(AssemblyName).dll v1" />
     </Target>

 What this will do is generate and save the specification file after every build, you can specify the output location.
-I recommend have this on a easy to access location since this is the file that we will be using to generate the API client.
+I recommend have this on an easy to access location since this is the file that we will be using to generate the API client.

 ## The SDK project: